opensearch-project/project-website/_posts/2023-08-23-cluster-metrics-monitors-blog.md

 ## Monitoring cluster JVM memory pressure

 You can also use the `_cluster/stats` API to receive alerts when the JVM memory pressure of the cluster reaches a certain threshold.
 Let’s say you want to generate an alert when the JVM memory pressure reaches or exceeds 75%.
-This example requires a little more understanding of trigger conditions to configure because the `_cluster/stats` API doesn’t return the percentage of the heap that’s used; it returns `heap_used_in_bytes` and `heap_max_in_bytes`.
+This example requires a little more understanding of configurable trigger conditions because the `_cluster/stats` API doesn’t return the percentage of the heap that’s used; it returns `heap_used_in_bytes` and `heap_max_in_bytes`.

 1. From the top menu, select **OpenSearch Plugins** > **Alerting**.
 1. On the **Monitors** tab, select **Create monitor**.